stefanobinotto/Deep-Learning/README.md

 # Deep Learning course homeworks
-This repo contains my submitted and evaluated homeworks for the Deep Learning course at Unipd 2021/22.
+This repo contains my submitted and evaluated homeworks for the Deep Learning course at UniPD - DEI 2021/22.

+.

 ## Homework 1 - From Perceptron to DNN
 Implementation of the backpropagation algorithm of the perceptron and a two-layer network, with sigmoid and mean squared error.